chukkaweb/angular2/README.md

 If the values change but not frequently, you can introduce a cache time where you can check when it was last cached and decide whether or not to call the API.
 Why?
 Having a caching mechanism means avoiding unwanted API calls.
 By only making the API calls when required and avoiding duplication, the speed of the application improves as we do not have to wait for the network.
 It also means we do not download the same information over and over again.

-# Strings should be safe
-If you have a variable of type string that can have only a set of values, instead of declaring it as a string type, you can declare the list of possible values as the type.
-Why?
-By declaring the type of the variable appropriately, we can avoid bugs while writing the code during compile time rather than during runtime.
-Before
-private myStringValue: string;
-if (itShouldHaveFirstValue) {
-  myStringValue = 'First';
-} else {
-  myStringValue = 'Second'
-}
-After
-private myStringValue: 'First' | 'Second';
-if (itShouldHaveFirstValue) {
-  myStringValue = 'First';
-} else {
-  myStringValue = 'Other'
-}
-// This will give the below error
-Type '"Other"' is not assignable to type '"First" | "Second"' (property) AppComponent.myValue: "First" | "Second"

 # Jest
 Jest is Facebook’s unit testing framework for JavaScript.
 It makes unit testing faster by parallelising test runs across the code base.
 With its watch mode, only the tests related to the changes made are run, which makes the feedback loop for testing way shorter.
 Jest also provides code coverage of the tests and is supported on VS Code and Webstorm.